mysensors/NodeManager/README.md

       void setBatteryMin(float value);
       // the expected vcc when the batter is fully charged, used to calculate the percentage (default: 3.3) void setBatteryMax(float value);
-      // how frequently (in hours) to report the battery level to the controller.
-When reset the battery is always reported (default: 1) void setBatteryReportCycles(int value);
+      // after how many sleeping cycles report the battery level to the controller.
+When reset the battery is always reported (default: 10) void setBatteryReportCycles(int value);
     #endif
     #if SLEEP_MANAGER == 1